-- To add multiple video files to your project, right-click the participant name in the Project Explorer and select Add Multiple Video Analyses. - If your project contains image analyses you cannot add video or camera analyses and if your project contains video or camera analyses you cannot add an image analysis. - If you carry out a camera analysis, or video analysis, do not use very long recordings.
+- To add multiple video files to your project, right-click the participant name in the Project Explorer and select Add Multiple Video Analyses. - If your project contains image analyses you cannot add video or camera analyses and if your project contains video or camera analyses you cannot add an image analysis. - If you carry out a camera analysis, or video analysis, do not carry out very long analyses/use long recordings.
 Especially if you export many different data, like facial states, Action Units, Stimuli and Event markers, these files get very large, which may cause performance problems.
-FaceReader has been tested and works well with camera analyses of 2 hours and video analyses of 2 hours with 15 fps and 1 hour with 30 fps.
+FaceReader has been tested and works well with camera analyses of two hours and video analyses of two hours with 15 fps and one hour with 30 fps.
+When you open a video that is longer than one hour, FaceReader shows a warning.